CodeYourFuture/GitHomeworkTest/CHRISTIAN_ZEWDIE.md

     I prefer Swimming, It relaxes me

 Your favourite food and why it's your favourite:
      Shiro is my favorite Ethiopian cuisine.
 It is a common meal in every house hold back home.
-More delicious when mixed with a littel bit of Ethiopiam spiced butter.
+More delicious when mixed with a littel bit of Ethiopian spiced butter.

 A link to a video of your favourite music:
     https://youtu.be/HYfdjhORt90?feature=shared